noir-lang/noir/docs/docs/developers/getting-started.md

 Noir is a Domain Specific Language for SNARK proving systems.
 It can be used outside of Aztec or blockchain contexts.
 Noir will be used to create future versions of Aztec and as an integral part of the developer stack for building applications on Aztec.

 It has been designed to use any ACIR compatible proving system.
 It's design choices are influenced heavily by Rust.

+Read more about installing and writing Noir on [this page](noir.md).

 ### Noir Gotchas